Acknowledgement: Idea taken from an email by Gene Selkov, Jr. (

 <firstname.lastname@example.org>) written on 1999-09-08 in response to a question from Eric Marsden.

-One can use ssh to encrypt the network connection between clients and a PostgreSQL server.
-Done properly, this should lead to an adequately secure network connection.
+One can use SSH to encrypt the network connection between clients and a PostgreSQL server.
+Done properly, this provides an adequately secure network connection.

 The first number in the

 argument, 3333, is the port number of your end of the tunnel; it

 can be chosen freely.
 The second number, 5432, is the remote end

 of the tunnel -- the port number your server is using.
 The name

 or the address in between the port numbers is the host with the

 database server you are going to connect to.
 In order to connect